BartVandewoestyne/tips-and-tricks/git.md

 # 2.2 Git Basics - Recording Changes to the Repository

-Checking the Status of Your Files:
+Checking the status of your files:

 ```
 $ git status
 ```

-Short status:
+Getting the status in short-format:

 ```
 $ git status -s
 ```

-Tracking New Files:
+Update the index with new content:

 ```
 $ git add README
 ```

-Viewing Your Staged Changes:
+Viewing your staged changes:

 ```
 $ git diff --staged
 ```

-Viewing Your Unstaged Changes:
+Viewing your unstaged changes:

 ```
 $ git diff